 High quality instructional materials and curricula are available for all students at all grade levels.
 Materials are updated and replaced, as needed.
-Standards-aligned textbooks and other instructional materials are stocked on site and.
-The academy program has extensive flexibility to work with instructional materials that optimize learning and teaching for the student and family.
+Standards-aligned textbooks and other instructional materials are stocked in the Resource Center and, as needed, available through special order.
+The K-8 program has extensive flexibility to work with instructional materials that optimize learning and teaching for the student and family, while the high school program has recommended, and in some cases required, materials for core and elective coursework.
+In science, appropriate standards aligned take-home science kits and site-based labs are available for all students not taking the science course in a classroom.
 The school does not strictly adhere to the state's textbook adoption cycle.

 Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
-Percent Students Lacking Own Assigned Copy Reading/Language Arts Standards-aligned texts available for all students.
-Yes 0 Mathematics Standards-aligned texts available for all students.
-Yes 0 Science Standards-aligned texts available for all students.
-Yes 0 History-Social Science Standards-aligned texts available for all students.
-Yes 0 Foreign Language Standards-aligned texts available for all students.
-Yes 0 Health Standards-aligned texts available for all students.
-Yes 0 Visual and Performing Arts Standards-aligned texts available for all students.
-Yes 0 Science Laboratory Equipment (grades 9-12) Standards-aligned texts available for all students.
+Percent Students Lacking Own Assigned Copy Reading/Language Arts Standards-aligned texts/curriculum available for all students.
+Yes 0 Mathematics Standards-aligned texts/curriculum available for all students.
+Yes 0 Science Standards-aligned texts/curriculum available for all students.
+Yes 0 History-Social Science Standards-aligned texts/curriculum available for all students.
+Yes 0 Foreign Language Standards-aligned texts/curriculum available for all students.
+Yes 0 Health Standards-aligned texts/curriculum available for all students.
+Yes 0 Visual and Performing Arts Standards-aligned texts/curriculum available for all students.
+Yes 0 Science Laboratory Equipment (grades 9-12) Standards-aligned texts/curriculum available for all students.
 Yes 0